Moab Elopement Guide: Advice From A Local Photographer

 Right on the edge of town, an Arches National Park wedding is a great option if you want a super accessible, easy elopement location with insane views and a totally wacky other-worldly landscape.
 And what could be more romantic than getting married under an entirely natural arch?!

 The main downside to an Arches National Park wedding is the popularity of the area.
-We can’t guarantee you’d have any spot to yourselves; there will likely be other people around, so not a good choice if you want a totally private place to exchange vows.
+We can’t guarantee you’d have any spot to yourselves; there will likely be other people around, so it’s not the best choice if you want a totally private place to exchange vows.
 Opting for a sunrise ceremony certainly alleviates this issue but, even then, there’s every chance there’ll be a few dedicated landscape photographers around catching sunrise through the arches.

 The cool thing, though, is that while your ceremony must be in one of the designated spots (you can find a full list here along with how many people are allowed at each), we can then go off exploring and find somewhere secluded for romantic portrait photos once your ceremony is concluded.